nyagamunene/supermq-docs/docs/blogs/user-guide.md

 magistrala-cli messages send $CHANNELID '[{"bn": "DS-5000-AL1-001", "n": "Distance_AssemblyLine1", "u": "mm","v": 152.3}, { "n": "BatteryLevel", "u": "%", "v": 95}, { "n": "SignalStrength", "u": "dBm", "v": -65}]' <thing_secret>
 ```

 This sends a message to the specified channel.
 The message contains temperature and humidity readings.
 Replace <thing_secret> with the secret of the thing.

 **Note:** The secret for the thing can be specified during its creation.
 If not provided, it will be automatically generated by the platform.
-To view the generated secret, please access the profile as follows:
+To view the generated secret, please access the thing's profile as follows:

 ```bash
 magistrala-cli things get $THINGID $ACCESSTOKEN